 We only offer board and train in house behavior modification programs.
-What this means is that your dog stays with us for either 2, 4 or 6 weeks depending on the program.
+What this means is that your dog stays with us for either, 4 or 6 weeks.
 At the end we teach you how to maintain the training at home.

 Which program should I sign my dog for?

-The puppy program is for dogs 4 months and younger.
-The adult programs are for dogs older than 4 months and it is divided into 4 or 6 weeks.
+As early as 16 weeks of age your dog can join our camps.
+They are divided into 4 or 6 weeks.
 Both adult programs will end with an exquisitely trained dog, but we have created a 4 week program to offer clients a more affordable option.

 Do we participate in the training?